phillipsharring/100-days-of-code/log.md

 **Thoughts** Why did that happen?
 Probably something in not having logged out/logged back in and/or stopped/restarted the dev server in a while and I screwed up some routing thing that wasn't detected until a restart?
 Maybe?
 Seems unlikely - but _something_ happened :) Which is weird because, "Code doesn't rust."

+### Day 25: 8 March 2021, Monday

+**Today's Progress** Day job, obvs.
+At night, started a fresh project for the side hustle front-end piece and simply moved stuff from the old back into the new.
+Using VS Code, ESLint & Prettier as a build module this time so there's no surprises.
+2 extra spaces?
+Won't build!
+Strict but I recommend it.
+Also removing the heavy Tailwind CSS usage in favor of using what I'm learning in the Advanced CSS Course :D. No links again, sorry.
+I'll link some stuff up tomorrow.

+**Thoughts** Clean code is clean.
+Ripping out Tailwind CSS from a 3rd project is nice, actually.
+I'm happier using SASS.
+And the build on Nuxt is _way, way, way_ faster without it.
+Maybe the 2.15 postcss 8 stuff will fix that, but it's not quite here yet.